benjaminparry/benjamin.parry.is/source/writing/2024-05-23-building-on-the-idea-of-an-indieweb-zine.md

 ---
 title: "Building on the idea of an IndieWeb zine"
-posse: "Riffing in @capjamesg@indieweb.social’s idea of a printed #IndieWeb zine."
+posse: "Riffing on @capjamesg@indieweb.social’s idea of a printed #IndieWeb zine."
 tags:
     - 'Indieweb'
     - 'Publishing'